 In 2018, KLM improved its punctuality up to almost 85%, ranking among the top 10 airlines in the 2019 Punctuality League published by OAG, a leading global travel data provider.
 KLM took 2nd place in the Top 10 European airlines and jumped from the 30th to the 10th most punctual airline in the world.

-In 2019, KLM will celebrate its centennial, as it was founded in October 1919.
+In 2019, KLM celebrated its centennial, as it was founded in October 1919.
 KLM, the core of the KLM Group, which also includes the wholly-owned subsidiaries KLM Cityhopper, Transavia, and Martinair, is the world’s oldest airline that still operates under its original name – Koninklijke Luchtvaart Maatschappij N.V.
 (KLM Royal Dutch Airlines).

 Throughout its 99-years history, KLM was involved in a series of accidents and incidents.
 The most notable accident involving a KLM aircraft, which led to 583 fatalities, was the 1977 Tenerife airport disaster when a KLM Boeing 747-206B attempted to take off without clearance and collided with a taxiing Pan Am Boeing 747-121.
 Since the Tenerife disaster, no accident involving KLM aircraft has led to fatalities, and KLM was ranked 5th place out of 60 major airlines at JACDEC Airline Safety Ranking 2015.